kfran127/advanced-dns-configuration/README.md

 <h1>Advanced DNS Configuration in Active Directory within Azure VMs</h1>

-<p>This lab extends from the previous Active Directory setup and focuses on advanced DNS configurations within Azure Virtual Machines.
-You will learn how to manage DNS records, handle local DNS cache, and configure A-records and CNAME records within an Active Directory environment.</p>
+<p>In this lab, I focused on configuring advanced DNS settings within an Active Directory environment using Azure Virtual Machines.
+By the end of this lab, I successfully managed DNS records, handled local DNS cache, and configured both A-records and CNAME records to enhance network management within a domain environment.</p>

 <h2>Part 1: A-Record Configuration</h2>